Warning of freezing fog around Wanaka

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-As Aucklanders wake up to their coldest morning of the year with temperatures hovering around freezing, Southerners around Wanaka are dealing with freezing fog and temperatures as low as -7C.
+Wanaka residents woke to freezing fog and temperatures as low as -7 deg C this morning.

-The Queenstown Lakes District Council has this morning warned motorists of icy conditions in the Upper Clutha.
+The Queenstown Lakes District Council has also warned motorists of icy conditions in the Upper Clutha.

 "If you're not familiar with freezing fog, it's what happens when the fog droplets freeze as they come into contact with solid objects - in this instance the roads so take it slow."